 Fentanyl is 50 to 100 times more powerful than morphine and is often taken with other recreational drugs.

-The main danger of the drug is that people usually don’t know exactly how much they are taking or if they are taking it at all, resulting to accidental overdose.
+The main danger of the drug is that people usually don’t know exactly how much they are taking or if they are taking it at all, resulting in accidental overdose.

-Despite having a generally low usage rate in Canada, it is responsible for the highest costs to the country’s criminal justice system following alcohol.
+Despite having a generally low usage rate in Canada, it is responsible for the highest costs to the country’s criminal justice system after alcohol.